WSWUP/AeroEvap/docs/source/tutorial.rst

 .. figure:: _static/RH.png

-In this case we also need to convert air pressure to kPa, see below for required input units.
+In this case we do *not* need to convert air pressure to millibars because 1 hPa = 1 mbar.

-    >>> met_df.PRES = met_df.PRES / 10

 Create an ``Aero`` object
 -------------------------